koyahatataku/2d-cutting-stock-problem/README.md

 - set its excutable program path into PATH environment variable.

 then copy cuttingstock2d.ecl into your environment and prepare your input csv file, and execute this command on your shell or command prompt:

 - eclipse -f cuttingstock2d.ecl -e "solve_cutting_stock_2d(INPUT_CSV_PATH,OUTPUT_CSV_PATH)"

-(you should set eclipse path into enviroment variable PATH in advance)

 ## input csv format(all numbers must be integers):

 1st line: container Width, container Height